GreatlyImprovedTechnology/UB1804/AUTOCP601/README.md

-# UB1804
+# AUTOCP601
-This repository created by JOR 10FEB19 for teaching UB1804.
+This repository created by JOR 14MAR19 for teaching UB1804 in PR2206.